pakapoo/Fetch-Rewards-2025/README.md

 python3 ./script/dq_check.py
 ```

 Additionally, a potential DQ violation is that the fields Category doesn't guarantee 1:1 mapping to Category Code in `brands.json`.
-Please see `email.txt` for further information.
+Please see `email.txt` for the final summary.

 ### Part 4: Communicate with stakeholder
 Please refer to `email.txt`.